awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-cliwalk.md

 ## Quickly configure all of your managed instances for Inventory \(CLI\)<a name="sysman-inventory-cliwalk-all"></a>

-You can quickly configure all managed instances in your AWS account and in the current Region to collect inventory data\.
+You can quickly configure all managed instances in your Amazon Web Services account and in the current Region to collect inventory data\.
 This is called creating a global inventory association\.
 To create a global inventory association by using the AWS CLI, use the wildcard option for the `instanceIds` value, as shown in the following procedure\.

 **To configure inventory for all managed instances in your AWS account and in the current Region \(CLI\)**